Terms & Conditions of your award

-I agree to report to the OSU Office of Financial Aid and Scholarships any additional assistance I may receive at any time throughout the school year.
+I agree to report to the OSU Office of Financial Aid any additional assistance I may receive at any time throughout the school year.
 This includes, but is not limited to, all departmental scholarships, outside scholarships, stipends, fellowships, GRA or GTA positions, room and board allowances or subsidies, vocational rehabilitation, staff rates, tuition waivers, BIA, etc. I understand that additional assistance may result in a reduction of my award and/or require repayment of financial aid already received.
 To print and submit an Additional Resources form, please visit the Financial Aid Forms webpage.

 Rights & Responsibilities

 As a student you have the right to:

 - know what financial assistance is available to you, including all federal, state, and institutional financial aid programs.

 - know the deadlines for submitting applications for applicable financial aid programs and the process required.

 - know how your financial need is determined, including how cost of attendance budgets are developed.

 - know what resources are considered in the calculation of your financial need, and how much of your need as determined by OSU has been met.

 - an explanation of the types of aid contained in your financial aid award as well as how to retain eligibility for those funds (if applicable)

 - request a review of your current financial situation if you meet certain criteria based on changes since filing the current aid year FAFSA application.